janosh/awesome-normalizing-flows/readme.md

 ## 📝 Publications

+1. 2022-05-16 - [Multi-scale Attention Flow for Probabilistic Time Series Forecasting](https://arxiv.org/abs/2205.07493) by Feng, Xu et al.

+   > Proposes a novel non-autoregressive deep learning model, called Multi-scale Attention Normalizing Flow(MANF), where one integrates multi-scale attention and relative position information and the multivariate data distribution is represented by the conditioned normalizing flow.

 1. 2022-01-14 - [E(n) Equivariant Normalizing Flows](https://arxiv.org/abs/2105.09016) by Satorras, Hoogeboom et al.

    > Introduces equivariant graph neural networks into the normalizing flow framework which combine to give invertible equivariant functions.
 Demonstrates their flow beats prior equivariant models and allows sampling of molecular configurations with positions, atom types and charges.

 1. 2021-07-03 - [CInC Flow: Characterizable Invertible 3x3 Convolution](https://arxiv.org/abs/2107.01358) by Nagar, Dufraisse et al.

-   > These authors sought to improve the emerging convolutions as they were expensive.
-So they investigated the conditions for when 3x3 convolutions are invertible under which conditions (e.g. padding) and saw successful speedups.
+   > Seeks to improve expensive convolutions.
+They investigate the conditions for when 3x3 convolutions are invertible under which conditions (e.g. padding) and saw successful speedups.
 Furthermore, they developed a more expressive, invertible _Quad coupling_ layer. [[Code](https://github.com/Naagar/Normalizing_Flow_3x3_inv)]

 1. 2021-04-14 - [Orthogonalizing Convolutional Layers with the Cayley Transform](https://arxiv.org/abs/2104.07167) by Trockman, Kolter

-   > The authors parameterized the multichannel convolution to be orthogonal via the Cayley transform (skew-symmetric convolutions in the Fourier domain).
+   > Parametrizes the multichannel convolution to be orthogonal via the Cayley transform (skew-symmetric convolutions in the Fourier domain).
 This enables the inverse to be computed efficiently. [[Code](https://github.com/locuslab/orthogonal-convolutions)]

 1. 2021-04-14 - [Improving Normalizing Flows via Better Orthogonal Parameterizations](https://invertibleworkshop.github.io/INNF_2019/accepted_papers/pdfs/INNF_2019_paper_30.pdf) by Goliński, Lezcano-Casado et al.

-   > The authors parameterize the 1x1 convolution via the exponential map and the Cayley map.
+   > Parametrizes the 1x1 convolution via the exponential map and the Cayley map.
 They demonstrate an improved optimization for the Sylvester normalizing flows.

+1. 2020-09-28 - [Multivariate Probabilistic Time Series Forecasting via Conditioned Normalizing Flows](https://arxiv.org/abs/2002.06103) by Rasul, Sheikh et al.

+   > Models the multi-variate temporal dynamics of time series via an autoregressive deep learning model, where the data distribution is represented by a conditioned normalizing flow. [[OpenReview.net](https://openreview.net/forum?id=WiGQBFuVRv)] [[Code](https://github.com/zalandoresearch/pytorch-ts)]

 1. 2020-09-21 - [Haar Wavelet based Block Autoregressive Flows for Trajectories](https://arxiv.org/abs/2009.09878) by Bhattacharyya, Straehle et al.